BBC News: Early years

 The British Broadcasting Company broadcast its first radio bulletin from radio station 2LO on 14 November 1922.
-Wishing to avoid competition, newspaper publishers persuaded the government to ban the BBC from broadcasting news before 7 p.m., and to force it to use wire service copy instead of reporting on its own.
+Wishing to avoid competition, newspaper publishers persuaded the government to ban the BBC from broadcasting news before 7 pm, and to force it to use wire service copy instead of reporting on its own.
 The BBC gradually gained the right to edit the copy and, in 1934, created its own news operation.
 However, it could not broadcast news before 6 p.m. until World War II.
 In addition to news, Gaumont British and Movietone cinema newsreels had been broadcast on the TV service since 1936, with the BBC producing its own equivalent Television Newsreel programme from January 1948.
 A weekly Children's Newsreel was inaugurated on 23 April 1950, to around 350,000 receivers.
 The network began simulcasting its radio news on television in 1946, with a still picture of Big Ben.
 Televised bulletins began on 5 July 1954, broadcast from leased studios within Alexandra Palace in London.

 The public's interest in television and live events was stimulated by Elizabeth II's coronation in 1953.
 It is estimated that up to 27 million people viewed the programme in the UK, overtaking radio's audience of 12 million for the first time.
 Those live pictures were fed from 21 cameras in central London to Alexandra Palace for transmission, and then on to other UK transmitters opened in time for the event.
 That year, there were around two million TV Licences held in the UK, rising to over three million the following year, and four and a half million by 1955.